Russian court sentences Pussy Riot members in absentia to jail for anti-war messages

 In 2014, he and other Pussy Riot activists co-founded independent news site Mediazona, which reports on Russia's criminal justice system.

-Pussy Riot first rise to fame in 2012 when three members of the group were imprisoned for a protest a cathedral in Moscow, sparking global condemnation.
-Since, the group have consistently opposed Putin’s authoritarian regime and its clampdown on freedom of speech and media freedoms.
+Pussy Riot first rose to fame in 2012 when three members of the group were imprisoned for a protest at a cathedral in Moscow, sparking global condemnation.
+Since then, the group have consistently opposed Putin’s authoritarian regime and its clampdown on freedom of speech and media freedoms.

-The group also claimed responsibility for a pitch invasion during the World Cup Final in Moscow in 2018.
+The group also claimed responsibility for a pitch invasion during the Fifa World Cup final in Moscow in 2018.

 Join our commenting forum